borisbaldassari/alambic/doc/pages_md/03_Setup/01_Prerequisites.md

 Alambic is written in Perl and uses the [Mojolicious](https://mojolicio.us) web framework.
 It relies on a database to store configuration and projects information.
 As for now only PostgreSQL is supported as a back-end database.

-Note: you may want to install [perlbrew](http://perlbrew.pl/) to have separate perl instances.
+<span class="label label-info">Note</span> &nbsp; You may want to install [perlbrew](http://perlbrew.pl/) to have separate perl instances.
 Even better, perlbrew can be setup with a basic Unix user account.

 The [docker image](/Setup/Docker) serves as a use case test for installation of Alambic.
 As such, the list of requirements used to build the `image_base_centos` in `$ALAMBIC_HOME/Alambic/docker/image_base_centos` can be used as a reference for the dependencies.